python/cpython/Doc/howto/pyporting.rst

 Subclass ``object``
 '''''''''''''''''''
-New-style classes have been around since Python 2.2.
+New-style classes have been around since `Python 2.2`_.
 You need to make sure you are subclassing from ``object`` to avoid odd edge cases involving method resolution order, etc. This continues to be totally valid in Python 3 (although unneeded as all classes implicitly inherit from ``object``).